 Her interest in genetics and mental health and wellbeing grew from her BSc and has developed as a result of personal interest in the area.
-Her Wellcome-Trust-funded 4-year PhD studentship in Molecular, Genetic and Lifecourse Epidemiology at the University of Bristol will enable her to explore these interests further.
-In particular she will research the effects of the urban environment and genetics on human psychiatric health and wellbeing.
-This will build on current spACE analyses using data from TEDS and other samples and will incorporate new findings from Twitter data, SNP data and the urban environment to predict phenotypes such as sleep quality and psychiatric disorders.
+Her Wellcome-Trust-funded 4-year PhD studentship in Molecular, Genetic and Lifecourse Epidemiology at the University of Bristol allowed her to explore these interests further.
+Her particular focus was on geographical variation in the genetic and environmental influences on human psychiatric health and wellbeing.

 Abigail gained a first class honours degree in Psychology from Nottingham Trent University, and then spent time working in a secondary school, specialising in supporting the high achievers.
 Having been awarded a Masters scholarship by the Nottingham Trent School of Social Sciences Scholarship Scheme for academic excellence, Abigail achieved a distinction in an MSc of Psychological Research Methods.
 Funded by an ESRC PhD studentship, her work focussed on the environmental and genetic influences on adolescent wellbeing, using wellbeing indicators that were assessed as part of the Twins Early Development Study (TEDS).